danielnixon/playwarts/README.md

 * `eq`
 * `ne`

 All of which are disabled.
-Use a typesafe alternative instead.
+Use a typesafe alternative (such as [Scalaz's Equal typeclass](http://eed3si9n.com/learning-scalaz/Equal.html) or [Heiko Seeberger's solution](http://hseeberger.github.io/blog/2013/05/30/implicits-unchained-type-safe-equality-part1/)) instead.